 Perhaps in reaction to his diminished spotlight, Benton was quite brash and vocal in his negative assessments of museums and their staffs, which only served to further ostracize him from the New York art world.
 Benton's creative output, however, was not to be stifled.
 He produced numerous works during the last decades of his life; only now his subject matter had shifted from large, epic narrative works, to simple landscapes and rural scenes.
 Benton still received commissions during his eighties.
-He died at the age of eighty-six while in his studio on his beloved Martha's Vineyard.
+He died at the age of eighty-six in Kansas City, Missouri where he lived.
 His wife, Rita, died ten days later.

 Benton was one of the first American artists to combine modern aesthetic principles with long held academic constructs.
 Working as a Regionalist, he embraced the Midwest and its people as currency for his art work.
 His mural commissions predate the start of the New Deal Arts Program, and so, were influential to nascent muralists who likewise looked to the American scene and its people.
 Benton never worked for the federal projects thanks to his many mural commissions, and for his numerous illustrations for industry, publishing, and advertisements.

 Often Benton is reduced to the role of "merely" being Jackson Pollock's teacher and the shift between them explained as generational progress.
 However, while Pollock claimed in his Oedipal battle with Benton that the elder artist served just as a force to rebel against, Pollock's own works show compositional similarities with those by Benton.
 Benton's characteristic machismo and hard-drinking was echoed later by Pollock, and several other male artists in the New York School of Abstract Expressionists.
 We would be hard-pressed to suggest a direct lineage of artists who followed in Benton's steps.
 Instead, we can consider Benton as having validated and encouraged the art of realism and representation.